-Peak summer holiday time is fast approaching, but if you’re still undecided about where to go on holiday next, don’t worry – here are ten of the best holiday destinations to consider if you’re planning some time away in August, including some brilliant beach holiday destinations.
+Peak summer holiday time is fast approaching, but if you’re still undecided about where to go on holiday next, don’t worry – here are 10 of the best holiday destinations to consider if you’re planning some time away in August, including some brilliant beach holiday destinations.

 For sun, sea and super beaches without having to fly too far, Portugal is a terrific holiday destination.
-We’ve described it here as ‘one of the most beautiful places on earth’.
-And it is – a blend of excellent golden sand beaches, whitewashed buildings, cultural landmarks and alluring towns and villages, not to mention golf courses.
+A blend of excellent golden sand beaches, whitewashed buildings and charming towns are just some of it’s appeals, not to mention it’s golf courses.
 Praia Verde, Praia da Rocha and Porto de Mos in the Algarve are great spots for a beach holiday, as is Vilamoura, whilst Lisbon and Porto are go-to destinations for a city break.

 The French Riviera

 France is virtually on the UK’s doorstep so after a relatively short flight – around two hours – you can be in the gorgeous Cote D’Azur region of the country.
 This is the playground of the rich and famous; the French Riviera includes some of the most glamorous cities in the country; Nice, St Tropez, Cannes and Monaco.
 Expect luxury hotels and apartments, Michelin star restaurants, high fashion shopping, pristine beaches and chic bars.
 If you like your holidays to include a bit of celeb-spotting as well as sun-worshipping, this is most definitely for you.